Get Started

 • Proof of bona fide relationship; and

-• Proof that there is no other relative in the United States can assist with estate matters.
+• Proof that there is no other relative in the United States who can assist with estate matters.

 Also, the parole is not likely to be granted if it is obvious that the parolee has intentions of staying longer than the allowed parole.
 Hence, when deciding whether humanitarian parole is a form of relief that could be utilized, it is vital to examine whether there is an emergency and in a majority of cases whether all other visa options have been exhausted.

 To start the process, Form I-131, Application for Travel Document, a non-refundable $305 (there is no fee waiver), and a comprehensive statement of facts should accompany the application package.
-In addition, the identification of applicant (i.e. passport) and immigration status of the petitioner based in the United States should also be given.
+In addition, the identification of the applicant (i.e. passport) and immigration status of the petitioner based in the United States should also be given.
 Any documents that support the various criteria (birth/marriage/death certificates) for the type of parole requested should be part of the submission.

 According to the USCIS, twenty-five percent of twelve hundred or so applications are granted annually and they are not liberally granted.
 However, this should not be a dissuasive factor.
 As in every area of the law, the envelope is yet to be pushed here.
-The question is whether practitioners are aware of this relief and are examining applicability to their cases?
+The question is whether practitioners are aware of this relief and are examining its applicability to their cases.
 When doing consults (intakes), do practitioners check to see if this form of relief is applicable?
 Is this form of relief on their intake checklist?
 Awareness about this form of relief is key.
 As practitioners are informed and more viable applications are filed, it could prompt an evolution of case law in this area.

 Copyright © 2015, American Immigration Lawyers Association.
 Reprinted, with permission, from AILA’s New Member Division Newsletter (April 2015).